fulminati/arduino-web-inject/README.md

 Arduino Web Inject fills your sketches (*.ino) files with HTML/CSS/JS code from files on your PC.
 This is useful to work with Web Server and create complex web app around Arduino platform.

+### Why I need this?

+This is a list of benefit of using Arduino Web Inject:

+* The HTML/CSS/JS code will be minified and cleaned of comments before being loaded into Arduino.
+This will allow for significant space savings.
+* Develop a web application using a natural approach and a web-friendly editor.
+* Compile your web files into Arduino without relying on heavy and unnecessary filesystem libraries.
+* Organize your web application with variables populated directly from Arduino code and reusable layouts.
+Additionally, you can maximize the use of JavaScript and create SPAs or PWAs.

 ## 💾 Installation

 Arduino Web Inject is a full-written Python project, choose your OS to for detailed installation instructions